 The Stonehenge Landscape is one of the most important prehistoric landscapes in Europe.

-We own, manage and provide access to 800 hectares (2,000 acres) of the World Heritage Site (WHS) and we take our responsibility to care for it very seriously.
+We own, manage and provide access to over 800 hectares (2,100 acres) of the World Heritage Site and we take our responsibility to care for it very seriously.

-The A303 cuts through the very heart of the WHS, harming the setting of many of the 350 burial mounds and monuments scattered across this landscape and preventing access to the southern two-thirds of the site.
+The A303 cuts through the heart of the World Heritage Site, harming the setting of many of the 350 burial mounds and monuments scattered across the landscape and preventing access to the southern two-thirds of the site.

 The benefits of a tunnel

-We welcome the Government’s plans to invest in a fully bored tunnel of at least 2.9km (1.8miles) to remove a large part of the existing A303 from the Stonehenge Landscape.
+We welcome the Government’s plan to invest in a fully bored tunnel of at least 2.9km (1.8 miles), removing a large part of the existing surface A303 from the Stonehenge Landscape.

 Working with our partners

-We are working closely with Historic England and English Heritage Trust to help inform and challenge Highways England to deliver a final design that protects and enhances the World Heritage Site.
+We are working closely with our partners to help inform and challenge Highways England to deliver a scheme that protects the OUV of the Stonehenge World Heritage Site.

-We will continue to work with Government and other key parties, including UNESCO and ICOMOS to find a solution that both protects and enhances the World Heritage Site and finally addresses the major adverse impacts the existing A303 has on this extraordinary place.
+We will continue to work with Government and other key parties, including UNESCO and ICOMOS, to find a solution that both protects the World Heritage Site and finally addresses the major adverse impacts the existing A303 has on this extraordinary place.